 References to 'left-hand' and 'right-hand' ovens apply as viewed from the front of the appliance.

-The left-hand oven is a, programmable, multi-function oven (Fig. 2.18), while the right-hand tall oven is a fan oven (Fig. 2.19).
+The left-hand oven is a multifunction oven, while the righthand oven is a fan oven.
+Above the right-hand oven is the slow cook oven.